-The factors which should be considered in a Maintenance of Traffic (MOT) should include:
+The factors which should be considered in a Maintenance of Traffic (MOT) operation should include:

 - 1. How long do the markings need to last?

 - 2. Will the markings need to be removed or will they be covered by an asphalt course?

 - 3. Cost.

-- Traffic Volumes.
+- 4. Traffic Volumes.

-Paint is normally used in MOT operations and is appropriate for short term operations lasting for approximately six months.
-When a MOT operation lasts between six months to a year under moderate traffic volumes, a high-build paint or hot-spray thermoplastic marking should be considered.
+Paint is normally used in MOT operations and is appropriate for short term operations.
 If a MOT operation lasts for more than a year under heavy traffic volumes a refurbishment thermoplastic should be considered.